 Period of performance: The current period of performance ends 5/15/2021.

 Ceiling: $101.7 Million.

 Clause 52.204-25 Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment [AUG 2020] has been incorporated into the Federal Relay IDIQ.

 A deaf person signs to a video interpreter using a video camera.
 The video interpreter voices the conversation to a hearing person on a standard phone, and the video interpreter signs back to the deaf person on a computer or television screen.
-Service is available from 7:00 a.m. to 8:00 p.m., Monday through Friday Eastern time. * New feature available in January 2013 - Video Relay Interpreting (VRI) for interpretation between individuals in the same location.
+VRS also offers Video Relay Interpreting (VRI) for interpretation between individuals in the same location.

 Sprint is the contract service provider under the new Federal Relay contract.
-We have conducted a Certification and Accreditation (C&A) of Sprint's systems for the three IP-based services (Video Relay Service, Relay Conference Captioning, and IP Relay) in accordance with:
+We have conducted a Certification and Accreditation (C&A) of Sprint's systems in accordance with:

 - Federal Information Processing Standards (FIPS) Publication 199

 - National Institute of Standards and Technology (NIST) FISMA Publication 800-60

 Federal Relay Service Webinar Presentations: FedRelay can provide webinar training about the current services offered for deaf, hard of hearing, and speech-disabled Federal Government employees.
 The presentations are held on WebEx Meeting and do not require passwords.

 The shortcut for this page is gsa.gov/fedrelay